 tell us a little bit about yourself...

 I was born and bred in Wolverhampton and attended secondary school in Willenhall.
-I started work as an commercial apprentice at Josiah Parkes and Sons (lock makers) at the age of 16 and spent 4 years perusing the business until I settled into the accounting department, before taking various accounting roles throughout the West Midlands.
+I started work as a commercial apprentice at Josiah Parkes and Sons (lock makers) at the age of 16.
+I spent four years perusing the business until I settled into the accounting department, before taking various accounting roles throughout the West Midlands.

-I worked at a local college before applying and starting working at Telford College straight afterwards as I enjoyed the education setting and wanted to continue with this.
+I worked at a local college before applying and started working at Telford College straight afterwards as I enjoyed the education setting and wanted to continue with this.
 My job is extremely demanding but rewarding.
-Every day is different depending on the time of year and there is never any time to dwell on things.
+Every day is different, depending on the time of year, and there is never any time to dwell on things.

 What do you enjoy the most about your job?